Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/creating-components.md

     self.hello_component = HelloComponent()
 ```

-`get_messsages` will called by the agent each time it needs to build a new prompt and the yielded messages will be added accordingly.
+`get_messages` will called by the agent each time it needs to build a new prompt and the yielded messages will be added accordingly.

 ## Full example